sokratis12GR/Curio-Tracker/README.md

 # Curio Tracker

-This tool allows you to quickly take a screenshot of the grand heist curio displays and save them as rewards data so that you can quickly analyze the kind of loot you found during your runs.
+This tool allows you to quickly take a screenshot of the **grand heist curio displays** and save them as reward data so that you can quickly analyze the kind of loot you found during your runs.

+Each capture has a toast in the top right as a notification which shows you the captured items, their value (poe.ninja), rarity and ownership status (poeladder).

+## Keybinds (Adjustable):
 F5 - Captures the current layout (i.e layout: Prohibited Library, ilvl: 83), should always start with this when entering the Grand Heist as it will make every reward saved bound to that layout and ilvl.

-F2 - Screen capture the entire screen, it will take a screenshot of the current screen, read the text on it and save the data in a .csv output, it reads duplicates (in the last 60 seconds) and doesn't save them in the file.
+F2 - Screen capture the entire screen, takes a screenshot of the current screen, reads the text on it and save the data in a .csv output as well as adding it on the display tree, checks for duplicates (in the last 60 seconds - adjustable) and doesn't save them in the file/tool.

-F4 - Provides you with a small snippet tool in case you like to manually take a screenshot of the item name/enchant and allows for duplicate values so if a wing had 2 or more of the same reward this is recommended.
+F4 - Enter the snippet tool, allows for selection capture of a region, bypasses the duplicate check (allows for duplicate captures) - Recommended for capturing currency/scarabs.

-F3 - Well every tool needs a way to exit it, so this is all it does, closes the tool.
+F3 - Closes the tool.

 ### Example Usages of the tool: